BerkeleyHCI/PolymorphicBlocks/README.md

 Both of these combined also present a higher level of abstraction for the board designer, more at the system architecture level-of-design than schematics.
 We suspect this will also make it easier for novices to design boards, reducing the knowledge barrier to entry.

+### Parts Data

+Most passive parts / discretes are selected from a 2022 JLCPCB parts table (included in this repository).
+This parts table still mostly works, though basic parts have drifted and some pats may be out of stock.
+JLC no longer makes parts tables publicly available.

 ### Contributing
 We take pull requests and would love to see contributions and collaborations!